RadicallyOpen/RadicallyOpen/events.markdown

 #### Please note: our Intensive Trainings consist of 2 x 5 days, with 6-9 months in between the two training weeks.
 If part 1 has already taken place it will no longer be possible to book onto that course.

+#### Early bird rates
+We offer an early bird rate up to 45 days before the event.
+The payment should be made before this date expires and/or within one month after receipt of our invoice.

 [To see a calendar view of all events, click here](/events/calendar.html)